elasticrash/spawnflake/README.md

 ## known limitations
 * When handling cyclic dependencies, keys are not currently updated retrospectively.
 This feature is planned for a future version
 * If a foreign key is unique, fewer records will be inserted into that table.
 Unique foreign key values are not supported yet.
-* In certain cases, number validation in the configuration is not performed, so the db can throw errors for out of range values.
+* In certain cases, number validation in the configuration is not performed, records assosiated with problematic talbes can be
+  * skipped
+  * panic
+  * use default values

 ## support
 ### Database support